OpenFAST/openfast/docs/source/install_linux.rst

 -  ``ORCA_DLL_LOAD`` - Enable OrcaFlex library load (Default: OFF)
 -  ``USE_DLL_INTERFACE`` - Enable runtime loading of dynamic libraries (Default: ON)

+Building OpenFAST Semi-Automatically Using Spack on macOS or Linux
 ---------------------------------------------------------------------

 The following describes how to build OpenFAST and its dependencies